JohanCDev/React-Native-ToDoList-Workshop/README.md

 ## Step 1 - Create your first Application

-Start by creating a Typescript basic app with `expo init MyToDoListApp`
+Start by creating a Typescript basic app with `expo init MyToDoListApp`.
+Select the `blank TypeScript` option

 Try to launch it on your phone, you should see something like this